 Most people who take medication for attention deficit hyperactivity disorder (ADHD) take a drug called a stimulant.
 Adderall and Ritalin are both in that category.
 They help control levels of two chemicals in your brain, dopamine and norepinephrine, that affect how well you concentrate.

 Studies show that stimulants work well on ADHD symptoms for about 80% of people who take them.
 About half of those people get the same results from either Adderall or Ritalin.
 But for the other half, one drug works better than the other.
 This is because they work in different ways and can cause different side effects.

 It usually takes some trial and error to find the drug and dosage that work best for you.
 If the first one you try doesn’t help enough or causes too many side effects, your doctor can switch you to another one.

 How Long Do They Last?

 Both medications come in two forms, short-acting and long-acting.
 You take the long-acting form in the morning, and it’s meant to last all day.
 The short-acting form lasts about 4 hours.

 Some long-acting forms are capsules that hold two kinds of beads: Half dissolve right away and give you one dose of the drug.
 The rest of the beads don't go into your system until later.

-The long-acting version of Adderall can last 10 to 12 hours, while the long-acting form of Ritalin lasts 6 to 12.
+The long-acting version of Adderall, while the long-acting form of Ritalin lasts 6 to 12.

 The two drugs can cause some of the same side effects, like: